DC-analysis/dclab/README.rst

     git pull

-to prevent confusions in the commit history.
+to prevent non-linearities in the commit history.

 Tests
 ~~~~~